-LG3: ZetTrans will appoint a dedicated (or part dedicated) staff to deliver walking and cycling measures identified in the action plan.
+LG3: ZetTrans will allocate dedicated staff time, in agreement with Sustrans to deliver walking and cycling measures identified in the action plan.
 Timescale: short term, then ongoing.

 LG4: ZetTrans will continue to chair the Active Travel Group, which will be formalised with regular meetings (at least twice a year).
 Its remit will be to coordinate actions/investment, promotion and behaviour change measures between partners and review progress in the delivery of the action plan.
 The membership of the group will also be reviewed to make sure all relevant interest groups are represented (e.g.: representatives of disabled groups/individuals).
 Timescale: short term, then ongoing.